 Summer Meal Partners

-Summer Meal Partners (SMP) of Northwest Ohio is a partnership dedicated to making sure every child is offered nutritious meals at no cost each summer.
+Summer Meal Partners (SMP) of Northwest Ohio is dedicated to making sure every child is offered nutritious meals at no cost each summer.
 SMP is a collaboration of community organizations that have joined together to form community wide partnerships designed to create enrichment opportunities at meal sites in order to:

 - Increase attendance